-September 2021 Update!
-For a limited time only, save 77% on PIA's 2-year plan + get an additional 2 months free!
+July 2022 Update!
+For a limited time only, save 82% with the 2-year plan + get an additional 2 months free!
 Hurry and check out the deal here!

-HMA works on: Android 6 and up, Amazon Fire TV, Amazon Fire Stick, Chromebook, Windows, macOS, iOS, Linux, Chrome, Firefox, Apple TV, Smart TVs, routers, and more.
+PrivateVPN works on: Android 4.0 and up, Amazon Fire TV, Amazon Fire Stick, Chromebook, Windows, macOS, iOS, Linux, Smart TVs, routers, and more.

 - No-logging policy and fast speeds to support torrenting on any server

 Sadly, IPVanish’s kill switch is available only on Android mobile, so I couldn’t enable it on my Smart TV and Fire Stick.
-This won’t impact your privacy when you torrent on your mobile devices or PC, but it is disappointing that not all of my Android devices can benefit from the same kind of protection.
+This won’t impact your privacy on mobile, but it’s disappointing that the kill switch doesn’t cover all Android devices.

-You’re not losing anything if you give IPVanish a try yourself as the VPN comes with a 30-day money-back guarantee and 24/7 live chat support — so you can easily get a refund if you don’t like it.
-I didn’t even have to speak to a VPN rep to get a refund as the process is fully automated.
-It was enough for me to log in to my account using the browser and cancel my account in the “Subscription” tab.
-After confirming my choice, my refund was processed immediately and I received my money back only 2 hours later.
+The best deal I found was only $3.33 per month, but you’re not losing anything if you give IPVanish a try for Android.
+It comes with a 30-day money-back guarantee and 24/7 live chat support.
+I didn’t even have to speak to a VPN representative, as the refund process is fully automated.
+I just logged in and canceled my account in the “Subscription” tab.
+My request was processed immediately and I received my money back only 2 hours later.

 IPVanish works on: Android 5.1 and up, Amazon Fire TV, Amazon Fire Stick, Chromebook, Windows, macOS, iOS, Linux, Chrome, Firefox, Smart TVs, routers, and more.